Valdivian temperate forests: Climate

 Since the forest is located at around 40 degrees south, it is strongly influenced by the westerlies.
-The water vapour held by the westerlies condenses as they arrive at the higher part of the windward slope of the Andes, thus creating rainfalls.
-At the same time, the northward-flowing oceanic Humboldt Current creates humid and foggy conditions near the coast.
+The water vapor held by the westerlies condenses as they encounter the windward slope of the Chilean Coast Range and the Andes, create orographic rainfall.
+Average annual precipitation varies from 1,000 mm at the northern edge of the ecoregion to more than 6,000 mm per year in the south.
+The northern portion of the ecoregion has a Submediterranean climate, with rainfall concentrated in the winter months.
+This seasonality decreases towards the south.

+Average annual temperatures are fairly uniform within the area, especially at coastal locations where annual temperature differences between localities never exceed 7 °C. The northward-flowing oceanic Humboldt Current creates humid and foggy conditions near the coast.
+In the summer the temperature can climb to 16.5 °C (62 °F), while during winter the temperature can drop below 7 °C (45 °F).
+Winter temperatures are lower at higher elevations.
 The tree line is at about 2,400 m in the northern part of the ecoregion (35° S), and descends to 1,000 m in the south of the Valdivian region.
-In the summer the temperature can climb to 16.5 °C (62 °F), while during winter the temperature can drop below 7 °C (45 °F).

-Average annual temperatures are fairly uniform within the area, especially at coastal locations where annual temperature differences between localities never exceed 7 °C.

 Flora

 The Valdivian temperate rain forests are temperate broadleaf and mixed forests.
 The Valdivian and Magellanic temperate rainforests are the only temperate rain forests in South America and one of a small number of temperate rain forests in the world.
 Together they are the second largest in the world, after the Pacific temperate rain forests of North America (which stretches from Alaska to northern California).
 The Valdivian forests are a refuge for the Antarctic flora, and share many plant families with the temperate rainforests of New Zealand, Tasmania, and Australia.
 Fully half the species of woody plants are endemic to this ecoregion.

 Chusquea quila is a bamboo that grows in humid areas below 500 m, where Chusquea culeou becomes more dominant above.
 Chusquea quila can form pure stands called quilantales.
 Very few plants can grow under this species.
 Other notable species are the nalca or Chilean rhubarb (Gunnera tinctoria) and the ferns Lophosoria quadripinnata and Parablechnum cordatum.
 Chile's national flower, the copihue (Lapageria rosea) is a pioneer species that grows in disturbed areas of the Valdivian rain forest.

 The maximum plant species richness is found at latitudes 40 to 43° S.